CarlTBarnes/Temp-Clean-Clarion/README.md

 ![capture](readme_view.png)

 October 23, 2020, enhanced to remove empty folders.
 This has nothing to do with Clarion.
-I noticed empty folders left in my temp folder and decided this house keeping program could remnove them.
+I noticed empty folders left in my temp folder and decided to enhance this housekeeping program to remnove them.
- This relies on RemoveDirectory() being documented to only empoty folders or it throws and error 145.
+ This relies on RemoveDirectory() being documented to only remove empty folders or it throws an error 145.